 The ship has a total of 100 staterooms, including 2 Suites, 8 Singles, 77 Doubles, 8 Triples and 5 Quads (can be booked also as Triples).

-All staterooms as standard amenities offer individually controlled air-conditioning, refrigerator, phone (intercom), radio, flat TV (satellite reception), en-suite bathroom (WC, shower, wash basin, hairdryer, towels, bath products), wardrobe, opening window (excepting Lower Deck cabins which are with portholes).
-Suites additionally have double bed, low table with sofabed (3rd/4th person), 2 windows, floor lamps.
+All staterooms as standard amenities offer individually controlled air-conditioning, refrigerator, phone (intercom), radio, flat TV (satellite reception), en-suite bathroom (WC, shower, washbasin, hairdryer, towels, bath products), wardrobe, opening window (excepting Lower Deck cabins which are with portholes).
+Suites additionally have a double bed, low table with sofabed (3rd/4th person), 2 windows, floor lamps.
 Quad cabins are with upper bunk beds.
-Triple cabins are with convertible sofa (single chairbed).
+Triple cabins are with convertible sofa.

-Due to vessel's old design, economy class cabins don't have full bathroom (wash basin only, no WC and shower).
+Due to the vessel's old design, economy class cabins don't have a full bathroom (washbasin only, no WC and shower).
 Their passengers have to use on-deck public restrooms and common showers.

 Cabin TVs show all-Russian channels, as well as recorded films and cartoons, live views (from a camera installed on the bow), ship security channel (instructions in cases of emergency), ship channel (showing itinerary map and current location).

 Ship's facilities include:

 - (Boat Deck) Sun Deck (aft Solarium with outdoor seating - loungers, deckchairs, tables with folding chairs), indoor Theater (Cinema / Conference Room / Concert Hall / Disco Bar), Dining Room Restaurant (forward), Shower Rooms, Promenade Deck (wraparound outdoor area with chairs)